TheScienceMuseum/heritage-connector/docs/ner_nel.rst

         </details>

-3. **Save the results to JSON or load them into the Elasticsearch index.** :code:`NERLoader.load_entities_into_source_index` loads the retrieved entities into the JSON-LD Elasticsearch index with the predicates :code:`hc:entityTYPE`, where type is the spaCy entity type.
+3. **Save the results to JSON or load them into the Elasticsearch index.** :code:`NERLoader.load_entities_into_source_index` loads the retrieved entities into the JSON-LD Elasticsearch index with the predicates :code:`hc:entityTYPE`, where TYPE is the spaCy entity type.
 You can also export the entity list to a JSON file, so that in future the retrieved entities can be loaded into the Elasticsearch index without rerunning the NER model.

    .. raw:: html